ChristianP5/hairapy-api/README.md

 **/predict**

-- 🔴 Send an Image as an Input to the Multi-Class Machine Learning Model
+- ✔️ Send an Image as an Input to the Multi-Class Machine Learning Model
+- 🔴 Authentication
+- 🔴 Error Handling
+- 🔴 set maxBytes to 100MB (next deployment)
-- ✔️ Records output in Firestore
+- ✔️ Records Prediction Results in Firestore
 - ✔️ Returns Inference result as JSON

 Input: